tbretl/ae353-sp21/docs/projects.md

 ```
 *Note: When downloading `ae353-bullet.yml` it may download with a .html or .txt extension.
 If this is the case, convert the file to a .yml before proceeding.*

-Next, open a terminal, navigate to the folder containing `ae353-bullet.yml`, and run this command:
+Next, open a terminal in Mac or an "Anaconda Powershell Prompt (miniconda3)" in Windows, navigate to the folder containing `ae353-bullet.yml`, and run this command:
 ```
 conda env create -f ae353-bullet.yml
 ```